-This pineapple dump cake is an easy recipe for those times when you don’t have much time but you want a sweet treat.
+This pineapple dump cake is an easy recipe for those days when you don’t have much time but you want a sweet treat.
+It’s also the perfect dessert after any meal!

 You only need a few ingredients to make this delicious dessert that will quickly become a family favorite.